Drizzle

 CedarDB’s Drizzle support is actively being developed.
 The following are known limitations:

-Schema introspection (drizzle-kit pull) is not supported.
-Drizzle cannot read an existing CedarDB schema and generate TypeScript definitions from it.
+Schema migrations (drizzle-kit push) are not fully supported.
+While Drizzle can read an existing CedarDB schema and generate TypeScript definitions from it, it may sometimes not be able to automatically update the schema of an existing database.

-Raw DDL via db.execute is available as a workaround for schema changes that Drizzle does not expose natively:
+Raw DDL via db.execute is available as a workaround for schema migrations:

 import { sql } from 'drizzle-orm';